New to the UK? Get support in your local area

 A GP is a family doctor.
 They are highly trained in all aspects of general medicine.
 All UK residents are entitled to the services of an NHS GP.
 You can visit your GP surgery if you have a problem with your health and it is not an emergency.

 You should register with a GP as soon as possible.
-The NHS website can help you find a GP near where you live.
+Visit the NHS website to help you find a GP near where you live.
 To register with a GP you will need to show them proof of ID and address.

 If you want to see your GP, you need to make an appointment.
 You can make an appointment by telephone, online or in person.
 If it is not urgent, you might need to wait a few days for an appointment.
 It is also possible to have an appointment over the phone.